Drinking Rainwater: Safe or Risky?

 1.4 Collecting Rainwater as Drinking Water

 In any case, water isn't clean all of the time.
-If you must, you should continuously do rainwater harvesting in an open region, where the water won't move off rooftops, walls, shafts, or different pollutants.
+If necessary, you should continuously harvest rainwater in an open region, where the water won't move off rooftops, walls, shafts, or different pollutants.
 This will build the possibility of gathering the purest water quality from rainwater.

 1.5 Rainwater Harvesting and Treatment - Is It Possible?

-To be more exact, read on several ways below on how to treat rainwater to ensure clean and safe drinking water.
+To be more precise, several ways to treat rainwater are listed below to ensure clean and safe drinking water.

 Rainwater Treatment Methods

-In general, there are a lot of rainwater harvesting systems that are done by involving surface runoff or spillover in metropolitan regions.
-In certain circumstances, surface water might be utilized for farming.
-In another framework, rainfall and water are moved to the surface and put away as a water supply.
+Under certain circumstances, surface water might be used for farming.
+In other frameworks, rainfall and water are moved to the surface and stored as a water supply.

-Water can contain pollutants, animal toxins, and particles that are considered "toxic" or poisonous.
-The collected water ought to be filtered and treated prior to being utilized as water for daily consumption.
-Water could likewise contain sullied soils, animal dung, or different substances debasing people.
-So collected rainwater ought to be cleaned to guarantee its protected use.
+Water can contain pollutants, animal toxins, and particles considered "toxic" or poisonous.
+The collected water ought to be filtered and treated before being utilized as water for daily consumption.

 The treatment of rainwater includes two principal stages — filtration and then sterilization by chlorine or UV illumination.